PA0SNY |

 village till 2014).
 I matched the Open Dipole (2x 13,5m) on the

-balanced input of this tuner.
+balanced output.
 For that setup, and the fact that I don't

 meter.
 Therefore the Zetagi SWR meter is the supporting companion in